Vishal700-cmd/DOCKER-PROJECT/README.md

 <img src="https://www.codeproject.com/KB/applications/1262641/Single_Server_-_Two_Tier.png" width="800" height="500">

-# I am Going to Describe the Hole Project;
+# I am Going to Describe the Whole Project;

 ## 1. Pre-configurations:-
  - I am using RedHat Enterprise Linux.
 Plus I have also installed Docker Software in it.
 You can use any OS and inside that      OS you should have docker software installed.